Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 I haven’t drunk alcohol since 2005, and I was surprised by the taste since Kevita’s brand tasted more like vinegar than a wine cooler.
 But, I was desperate; I tell you, frantic.

-I checked the label and found that G.T.’s and all Kombucha, for that matter, contain trace amounts of alcohol (less than 0.5%) but not enough to be considered an alcoholic drink.
+I checked the label and found that G.T.’s and all, for that matter, contain trace amounts of alcohol (less than 0.5%) but not enough to be considered an alcoholic drink.
 One thing I prefer about G.T.’s over Kevita is that it has less sugar per serving.

 G.T.’s has 2 grams of sugar per serving or 4 grams per 16oz bottle, whereas Kevita has 8 grams per serving or 16 grams per bottle.
 Kevita offers a sparkling probiotic drink with only one gram of sugar.

-However, other fans of Kombucha Ginger seem to be at Safeway because they seem to run out of stock rather quickly when I go there.
-Kevita contains Vitamin C and Folic Acid, while G.T.’s contains Folate, while both brands contain multiple B Vitamins and probiotic cultures.
+However, other fans of Ginger seem to be at Safeway because they run out of stock rather quickly when I go there.
+Kevita contains Vitamin C and Folic Acid, while G.T.’s contains Folate.
+Both brands contain multiple B Vitamins and probiotic cultures.

 Kombucha is a drink you sip, not chug, and it usually takes me several hours to finish a bottle.

-Note: Kombucha Tea is not a cure for disease; it’s more a healthy maintenance tool for the body when taken in moderation.
+Note: Kombucha Tea is not a cure for disease; when taken in moderation, it’s more of a healthy maintenance tool for the body.
 It is a healthier alternative to soda or other highly sweetened beverages.

 If you have liver issues, be careful if you brew your own because of the alcohol produced in the fermentation process.